 Parents/guardians are expected to notify the school on any day their child is absent by 9:30AM.
 The parent may contact the school in a number of ways.
-They should contact the school by telephone (660-446-3454), written note (subject to verification), or e-mail (fansherlr@southholtr1.com or quinlnt@southholtr1.com).
+They should contact the school by telephone (660-446-2356), written note (subject to verification), or e-mail (mendenhallk@southholtri1.com or vergithh@southholtri1.com).
 An absence for which insufficient reason is presented, or if no contact is made by the parent before 9:30AM on the morning of the student's return will be considered unexcused.
-The high school office will consider a telephone call to the parents if it has not been notified by 9:30AM.